membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

 - [handle_pad_added](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_pad_added/3) and [handle_pad_removed](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_pad_removed/3) are called when a dynamic pad is added and removed, respectively
 - [handle_parent_notification](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_parent_notification/3) is called whenever the parent sends a notification to the element; elements can send notifications the other way with the **notify** action

-[handle_playing](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_playing/2) is called when the stream processing starts.
+[handle_playing](https://hexdocs.pm/membrane_core/Membrane.Element.Base.html#c:handle_playing/2) is called when the stream processing is ready to start.
 From that point, you can return the following actions:
-- [stream_format](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:stream_format/0) tells subsequent element what kind of stream it should expect on the given pad
+- [stream_format](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:stream_format/0) tells the subsequent element what kind of stream it should expect on the given pad
 - [buffer](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:buffer/0) sends media data to the subsequent element; stream_format has to be sent before the first buffer
 - [event](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:event/0) sends a custom struct to the subsequent or preceding element; downstream events are sent in order with buffers
 - [demand](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:demand/0) requests data from the previous element; only works for pads in `flow_control: manual` mode
-- [end_of_stream](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:end_of_stream/0) tells the subsequent element that the stream has finished, nothing can be sent through that pad afterwards
+- [end_of_stream](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:end_of_stream/0) tells the subsequent element that the stream has finished, nothing can be sent through that pad afterward

 After `handle_playing`, you should expect the following callbacks to be called: